+This article provides solutions for troubleshooting discrepancies in your Magento BI data.
 Data Exports are a useful tool for comparing your Magento BI data to your source data in order to pinpoint data discrepancies in your reports, especially if the data discrepancy diagnostic checklist didn't help you pinpoint the problem.
 This article will walk you through a real-life example of how data discrepancies can be pinpointed using Data Exports.
-This will allow you to troubleshoot your own discrepancies quickly and efficiently.

 Take this analysis, for example:

 There’s a suspicious dip in November 2014. $500,780.94 in revenue?
 That doesn't sound right.
 You've confirmed that there’s more revenue showing for the month of November 2014 in your source database, and you've double-checked that the Revenue metric used in this report is correctly defined.
 It seems that the data in the Magento BI data warehouse is incomplete which can be confirmed using a Data Export.

 To get started, click the gear in top right corner of the chart and then the Raw Export option in the dropdown menu.
 This will give you a raw export of the data behind the chart.

 In the Raw Data Export menu, you can select the table to export from along with the columns to include in the export.
 Filters can also be applied to the result set.

 In our example, the Revenue metric used on this report uses the order_total field defined on the orders table, using the date as its timestamp.
 In our export, we want to include all order_id values for November 2014 and their order_total.
 The Revenue metric doesn’t use any filters, but we'll add a filter to the export to limit the result set to just November 2014.